How to apply for divorce without using a lawyer

 If you are not sure whether you meet these eligibility requirements or have not properly considered certain aspects of the above, you should get legal advice before applying for a divorce.

-How a family lawyer can help
+Get help from a family lawyer

 Getting a divorce can be stressful, and a lawyer can help take a lot of the confusion and bureaucracy out of the process.